AdobeDocs/advertising.en/help/dsp/optimization/custom-goal-create.md

  You can create custom goals as *objectives* within [!DNL Adobe Advertising Search].

 To create a custom goal, the DSP account must be linked to a [!DNL Search] account with the same Adobe Experience Cloud organization ID, from within the [!DNL Search] client settings.
-If your DSP account isn't linked to a [!DNL Search] account, contact your [!DNL Adobe] account team.
+If your DSP account isn't linked to a [!DNL Search] account, contact your Adobe Account Team.

 >[!TIP]
 >